-Message from the Executive Director of MSF-USA to the Rwanda emergency desks, 28 July 1994 (in French).
+'Message from MSF USA Executive Director to all MSF Emergency Cells Managers in Charge of Rwanda,' 28 July 1994 (in French).

 We have contacted various institutions to find out whether it might be possible for water trucks (or trucks with water tanks) to arrive in Goma in the coming days and we have increased the pressure via the media.